ethankchuang/AI_RPG/Assets/Scripts/README.md

    - Create an empty GameObject called "GameManager" and attach the `GameManager.cs` script
    - Create an empty GameObject called "Grid" and attach the `HexGridGenerator.cs` and `HexGridManager.cs` scripts
    - Create an empty GameObject called "UI" and attach the `GameUI.cs` script
+   - Ensure an EventSystem exists in your scene (created automatically if missing)

 2. **Set Up the Hexagon Tile Prefab:**